FlagrantGarden/leanpub-factions/manuscript/m1-companies-and-captains.md

 ### Profile Traits

+Defensive
-* **Defensive:** If the Group is not shaken, in rough ground, or in cover, they may Move into a defensive formation with all models in base contact.
+: If the Group is not shaken, in rough ground, or in cover, they may Move into a defensive formation with all models in base contact.
 They have +1 T until they Move out of base contact.

+Defiant
-* **Defiant:** If the Group is not shaken, when an enemy successfully activates to Attack them, they may test at 7+ to meet the enemy halfway and count both groups as Attacking.
+: If the Group is not shaken, when an enemy successfully activates to Attack them, they may test at 7+ to meet the enemy halfway and count both groups as Attacking.

+Elusive
-* **Elusive:** If the Group is not shaken, when an enemy successfully activates to Attack them, they may test at 7+ to move up to half their Move distance and Shoot an enemy.
+: If the Group is not shaken, when an enemy successfully activates to Attack them, they may test at 7+ to move up to half their Move distance and Shoot an enemy.

+Nimble
-* **Nimble:** The Group treats difficult terrain as normal terrain.
+: The Group treats difficult terrain as normal terrain.

+Ponderous
-* **Ponderous:** The Group treats difficult terrain as impassable terrain.
+: The Group treats difficult terrain as impassable terrain.

+Reckless
-* **Reckless:** If the Group is not shaken, it must activate to Attack if possible.
+: If the Group is not shaken, it must activate to Attack if possible.

-{pagebreak}

 ### Optional Traits

 Cost in points listed in parenthesis.

+Accurate (2)
-* **Accurate (2):** If the Group has a MI profile, improve the to-hit value by 1.
+: If the Group has a MI profile, improve the to-hit value by 1.

+Apprentice (2)
-* **Apprentice (2):** Before the skirmish, choose three spells (ppxx).
+: Before the skirmish, choose three spells (ppxx).
 This Group can be given a Casting order, to attempt to Cast one of those three spells.

+Caster (4)
-* **Caster (4):** This Group can be given a Casting order, to attempt to Cast any spell (ppxx).
+: This Group can be given a Casting order, to attempt to Cast any spell (ppxx).

+Chariot (2)
-* **Chariot (2):** Cavalry only. +1 T,but treats difficult terrain as impassable terrain.
+: Cavalry only. +1 T,but treats difficult terrain as impassable terrain.

+Composed (2)
-* **Composed (2):** Groups with the Reckless trait only.
+: Groups with the Reckless trait only.
 Remove Reckless, improve MO activation by one.

+Cowardly (-2)
-* **Cowardly (-2):** When making a Resilience test, this Group must always reroll the highest die.
+: When making a Resilience test, this Group must always reroll the highest die.

+\[Kind\]-Foe (1)
-* **\[Kind\]-Foe (1):** Choose an enemy type.
+: Choose an enemy type.
 This Group gains the Reckless trait against those enemies.
 If this Group is already Reckless, they automatically pass their activation to Attack those enemies instead.
 If the chosen enemy type is not in any opposing army, reduce the point cost to 0.

+\[Kind\]bane (4)
-* **\[Kind\]bane (4):** Choose an enemy type.
+: Choose an enemy type.
 The Group ignores the Terrifying trait for those enemies, and may reroll each to-hit die once each phase when fighting them.
 If the chosen enemy type is not in any opposing army, reduce the point cost to 0.

+Move Freely (2)
-* **Move Freely (2):** The Group ignores all friends, enemies, and terrain while moving.
+: The Group ignores all friends, enemies, and terrain while moving.

+Offensive (2)
-* **Offensive (2):** Groups with the Defensive trait only.
+: Groups with the Defensive trait only.
 Remove Defensive, improve ME to-hit by 1 when Attacking.

+Self-Destruct (2)
-* **Self-Destruct (2):** The group may test at 5+ to activate and self-destruct as if Shooting everything within 6”, hitting on a 3+.
+: The group may test at 5+ to activate and self-destruct as if Shooting everything within 6”, hitting on a 3+.
 The group is destroyed at the end of their activation.

+Shooters (2)
-* **Shooters (2):** If the Group does not already have a MI profile, add one at 6+ / 5+ / 18”.
+: If the Group does not already have a MI profile, add one at 6+ / 5+ / 18”.

+Short-Ranged (-1)
-* **Short-Ranged (-1):** If the Group already has a MI profile, reduce range by half.
+: If the Group already has a MI profile, reduce range by half.

+Stealthy (3)
-* **Stealthy (3):** Enemies cannot Shoot this Group.
+: Enemies cannot Shoot this Group.
 This Group does not block line of sight except for Groups in melee.

+Summoner (3)
-* **Summoner (3):** This Group can be given a Summon order (6+) to raise an undeployed group within 12” (and no closer than 6” to an enemy).
+: This Group can be given a Summon order (6+) to raise an undeployed group within 12” (and no closer than 6” to an enemy).
 If successful, the summoned group may attempt to activate this turn.

+Terrifying(2)
-* **Terrifying(2):** When being Attacked by this Group, enemies must reroll their highest die when making Resilience tests.
+: When being Attacked by this Group, enemies must reroll their highest die when making Resilience tests.

+Throwers (1)
-* **Throwers (1):** If the Group does not already have a MI profile, add one at 6+ / 5+ / 6”.
+: If the Group does not already have a MI profile, add one at 6+ / 5+ / 6”.

+Unerring (3)
-* **Unerring (3):** Once each activation, may reroll any dice on a single to-hit roll.
+: Once each activation, may reroll any dice on a single to-hit roll.

+Unfeeling (0)
-* **Unfeeling (0):** Automatically pass Resilience tests but round up hits inflicted against the group.
+: Automatically pass Resilience tests but round up hits inflicted against the group.

+Vicious (3)
-* **Vicious (3):** To-hit rolls of 6 inflict two hits.
+: To-hit rolls of 6 inflict two hits.

+Well-Armed (1)
-* **Well-Armed (1):** Once each activation, may reroll all results of 1 on a single to-hit roll.
+: Once each activation, may reroll all results of 1 on a single to-hit roll.

 {pagebreak}